MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-summarize.md

 **Summarize** can be delegated depending on the data source and complexity of the summarization formulas.
 Basic aggregate functions such as [**Sum**](function-aggregates.md), [**Average**](function-aggregates.md), [**Max**](function-aggregates.md), [**Min**](function-aggregates.md), [**CountRows**](function-table-counts.md), and [**Concat**](function-concatenate.md) have a good chance of being delegated.

-If complete delegation of a formula isn't possible, the authoring environment will flag the portion that can't be delegated with a warning.
+If complete delegation of a formula isn't possible, the authoring environment flags the portion that can't be delegated with a warning.
 When possible, consider changing the formula to avoid functions and operators that can't be delegated.

 For more information, see [delegation overview](/power-apps/maker/canvas-apps/delegation-overview).